Okay, let’s break down the information about this Apple Watch. Here’s a detailed look, covering what it means and what you can expect:

 * Steps: Counts your daily steps.

-* Calories Burned: Estimates calories burned based on activity.
+* Calories Burned: Estimates the calories you burn throughout the day.

 * Health Monitoring: This is a broad category, and features vary by model.
 Common health monitoring features include: